Council adopted Whistler's new Cannabis Retail Policy on August 2, 2022.

-During the winter and spring, consultation with industry, key stakeholders, and the community helped to identify community goals and priorities for cannabis retail implementation, and the proposed regulatory scheme.
-The RMOW is now bringing forward a comprehensive policy based on Official Community Plan (OCP) goals, objectives and policies to provide regulatory direction, guide the review of applications, and consistency in decision-making to permit cannabis retail establishments in Whistler.
+Consultation with industry, key stakeholders, and the community helped to identify community goals and priorities for cannabis retail implementation, and the proposed regulatory scheme.
+The Policy is based on Official Community Plan (OCP) goals, objectives and policies, and specifies objectives for consideration of future Temporary Use Permit applications and details provisions of the proposed regulatory approach.

 August 2, 2022 Council Policy, Staff Report and Appendices

 - Staff Report to Council